asciinema/asciinema-player/README.md

 v1 format JSON into a simple format (series of line diffs) understandable by the player.

-To obtain proper JSON file that can be used as `dataUrl` argument you can either:
+To obtain proper JSON file that can be used as `dataURL` argument you can either:

 * download it from asciinema.org (look it up in specific recording's HTML page
   source: https://asciinema.org/a/190),